top of page

 • Liver

-Mercury Sources Fish (especially large fish as they accumulate more), coal fired plants, amalgams, vaccines (thimerosal), skin lightening creams, fungicides, pesticides, broken thermometers, polluted water, landfills and latex paint
+Mercury: Sources Fish (especially large fish as they accumulate more), coal fired plants, amalgams, vaccines (thimerosal), skin lightening creams, fungicides, pesticides, broken thermometers, polluted water, landfills and latex paint.

 • Brain